Orioles star Trey Mancini has surgery for colon cancer

 In a statement released by the team Thursday, Mancini said, “The outpouring of love and support I have received has made an extremely tough week so much better. … I would like to thank everyone for their prayers and kind words, which have furthered my excitement to get back to playing the game I love.”

-Mancini, who turns 28 next Wednesday, batted .291 with 35 home runs and 97 RBIs last season while playing the outfield, at first base and as a designated hitter.
-He also had a career-best .364 on-base percentage.
+Mancini, who turns 28 next Wednesday, batted .291 with 35 home runs last season while playing the outfield, at first base and as a designated hitter.

-Mancini was one of few bright spots for the rebuilding Orioles last season.
-In addition to playing in 154 games and leading the team in homers and RBIs, Mancini played the role of clubhouse leader on a team filled with youthful players.

-Though Baltimore has lost more than 100 games in each of the last two years, Mancini has been a standout offensively.
-In 2018, his second full season, he hit 24 home runs over 156 games.